roverdotcom/checkbridge/README.md

 ## Usage

 `checkbridge` requires GitHub credentials to report checks.
-Read through the [configuration] and [authentication] sections to see how.
+Read through the [configuration] and [authentication] sections to see get started.
 Once configured, you can create checks by piping your desired tool into a `checkbridge` subcommand.
 For example:

 ```bash